bellons91/personal-tech-notes/azure/Azure Container/ACR Tasks.md

 You can use ACR Tasks to streamline building, testing, pushing, and deploying images in Azure.

-It provides cloud-based container image building for platforms including Linux, Windows, and [[azure-resource-manager]], and can automate OS and framework patching for your Docker containers.
+It provides cloud-based container image building for platforms including Linux, Windows, and [[Azure Resource Manager]], and can automate OS and framework patching for your Docker containers.

 Each ACR Task has an **associated source code context** - the location of a set of source files used to build a container image or other artifact.
 Example contexts include a Git repository or a local filesystem.